An upbeat pop/rock musical comedy performed by 8-15 adults with optional children.

 OK, but what is it really about?

-About finding hope for the future, overcoming depression, taking responsibility and growing up … through active wonder, gratitude, and love … for individuals, families, society, humanity, and all beings.
-Everything’s connected.
+About finding hope for the future, taking responsibility and growing up – as individuals and humanity.

 What’s the tone?